 Bankruptcy is one of the worst case scenarios for debt and have consequences beyond what you expect in the short-term.
-Your credit score will be affected for 5 years from the date you became bankrupt or 2 years from the end to your bankruptcy, whichever comes later.
+Your credit score will be affected for five years from the date you became bankrupt or two years from the end to your bankruptcy, whichever comes later.
 Not to mention, your name will permanently be listed on the National Personal Insolvency Index.

 So what is the path to an excellent credit score?
 It all starts with creating a history for yourself that can be analysed.
 A few options are below.

 Having your phone bill in your own name is a way of demonstrating your ability to pay your contracts.
 Ensure you select contracts you can comfortably afford so you don’t face months where you might pay late.
 If you are in a relationship, ensure both of your names are on contracts to avoid a situation down the track where you have no credit score of your own.

 When you only pay the minimum, you not only continue to hold debt but you are also starting to accrue interest on that debt.
 You’ll end up having to pay far more than if you paid it off at the start.
 If you are struggling to pay for your credit card, speak to your provider for help.
 They can assist you in setting up a repayment schedule and other options.
 It may also be helpful to consider a lower limit on your credit card – the bigger the limit, the easier it can be to spend to it.

 Your credit score also looks at the times you’ve been rejected in applications for loans, services and credit.
 Make sure when you make an application that you can prove your ability to comfortably make repayments, even in an emergency, and avoid building a list of rejections to your name.